 Dylan Field, Feature Editor

-Hey everyone, my name is Dylan Field, and I am one of two feature editors.
-I am a sophomore and this is my first year on staff.
-I decided to join writing for publication because I enjoy writing and sharing my writing with other people and to make new friends!
-I am most interested in writing about sports, especially baseball, basketball and football!
-I am most excited to write new articles!
-I enjoy playing baseball, working out and watching TV series, including, The Office, Brooklyn 99, and Parks and Recreation.
-My favorite donut flavor is a chocolate donut with a chocolate glaze!
+Hi Everyone!
+My name is Dylan Field.
+I am the feature editor for The Spectator.
+I am a Junior, and this is my second year on staff.
+I decided to join writing for publication because I enjoy writing and sharing my interests with other people.
+I am most interested in writing features and sports articles!
+I enjoy playing baseball, working out, and watching TV series.
+I am currently watching Prison Break on Netflix.
+I am most excited to engage with my other classmates and have a fun time!
+My favorite donut would have to be double chocolate.